tomnomnom/gf/README.md

 It's really easy to mess up when typing all of that, and it can be hard to know if you haven't got any results because there are non to find, or because you screwed up writing the pattern or chose the wrong flags.

-I wrote `gf` to gives names to the pattern and flag combinations I use all the time.
+I wrote `gf` to give names to the pattern and flag combinations I use all the time.
 So the above command becomes simply:

 ```